 Our ticket prices are subject to change as the theatre fills, so we always recommend booking early to secure the best seats at the lowest prices.
 We are committed to having £10 tickets available in the stalls for every performance of every show so that our shows are accessible to everyone.
 These tickets become available when a show first goes on sale, so they can sell out pretty quickly.
 We recommend joining our mailing list to be notified when new shows go on sale.
 We also have additional £10 tickets available for young people for most shows and we recommend booking these early in case prices go up.

 Can I eat at the theatre?

-Yes!
-You can enjoy food in our bar provided by Island Vibez Kitchen Stratford, serving delicious Caribbean-inspired delights.
+Please note that our kitchen is currently closed due to the ongoing pandemic.
+Ordinarily, you can enjoy food in our bar provided by Island Vibez Kitchen Stratford, serving delicious Caribbean-inspired delights.
 Find out more here.